 Director, IWL Ernest Bernbaum Professor of Literature, Harvard University

 Assistant Director, IWL Associate Professor, University of Bucharest

-Dr. Delia Ungureanu is Assistant Director of Harvard’s Institute for World Literature and associate professor of literary theory in the Department of Literary Studies at the University of Bucharest.
+Delia Ungureanu is Assistant Director of Harvard’s Institute for World Literature and associate professor of literary theory in the Department of Literary Studies at the University of Bucharest.
 She is the author of From Paris to Tlön:Surrealism as World Literature (Bloomsbury, 2017), and of Poetica Apocalipsei: Razboiul cultural in revistele literare romanesti (1944–1947) (The Poetics of Apocalypse: The cultural war in Romanian literary magazines, 1944-1947, Bucharest UP, 2012).
 She has published essays on canon formation, modern poetry and poetics, Shakespeare, and Nabokov, and has coedited with Thomas Pavel Romanian Literature in Today's World, a special issue of the Journal of World Literature.
-She is currently finishing her third book, Time Regained: World Literature and Cinema that will be published by Bloomsbury.
-Together with Gisèle Sapiro she is coediting a special issue of the Journal of World Literature dedicated to the memory and legacy of Pascale Casanova.
+She has completed her third book, Time Regained: World Literature and Cinema that will be published by Bloomsbury in 2021.
+Together with Gisèle Sapiro she has coedited a special issue of the Journal of World Literature dedicated to the memory and legacy of Pascale Casanova.
+With Michael Wood, she is co-editing a special issue of the Journal of World Literature dedicated to the organic relation between literature and cinema.

 Bridget Kraynik processes honoraria, reimbursements, and invoice payments for the IWL program.
 IWL Faculty and Group Leaders are welcome to be in touch with her regarding any payment issues or questions they might have.
 Bridget grew up in Ohio, where she also completed her bachelor's and master's degrees.
 She moved to Massachusetts in 2015, working short-term assignments at Harvard until being hired full-time in 2017.